fcf-framework/fcfBasis/README.md

 The library is designed for creating systems where data types, functions, and their interactions are defined or modified at runtime, while maintaining performance through caching and compile-time optimizations.

+### Attention!
+Now the library is being sorted.
+The names of variables can be changed.

 ## Core Concepts

 ### 1. Meta-Type System (`fcf::Type`)